 Like all clothes manufacturing, producing new halloween costumes uses a lot of water and results in carbon emissions.
 Costumes made from synthetic materials can shed microplastics and can’t usually be recycled.

 Get in the creative spirit and make your own halloween costume.
 Use bits and bobs from around your home that you already own to cut back on unnecessary purchases.
 Check if you have old clothes or bedding that can be adapted into costumes.
 You can also rummage around in your recycling boxes to find materials that can be transformed into a costume.

 If you do need extra craft materials, the Children’s Scrapstore is a great place to look.

 It’s really easy to find second-hand costumes that people have hardly worn.
 Try online selling sites, local buying and selling groups and charity shops.
 The British Heart Foundation website has some DIY costume ideas based on clothes found in their charity shops for inspiration.

-- Once the celebrations are over, please put your pumpkin in your food waste bin so it can be recycled.
+Once the celebrations are over, please put your decorative pumpkin in your food waste bin so it can be recycled.

-There are lots of ways to get your home Halloween-ready without buying disposable or unnecessary items.
+There are lots of ways to get your home Halloween-ready without buying disposable or non-recyclable decorations.

 Get creative and see what you can transform into decorations.
-Old toilet rolls can be turned into bats, oranges can be used as mini pumpkins – the options are endless.
-You can even make your decorations edible so that they don’t need to be thrown away – use gingerbread ghosts, and other edible decorations to create a spooky atmosphere.
+Try turning old toilet rolls into ghosts and bats or decorating oranges to look like mini pumpkins.
+You can even make your decorations edible so that they don’t need to be thrown away.
+Use gingerbread ghosts, and other edible decorations to create a spooky atmosphere.